Lenstralab/smFISH/README.md

 # smFISH
-Lenstra labs code for single molecule FISH as used by Gowthaman et al. and Brouwer et al. This script uses Python 3.
+Lenstra labs code for single molecule FISH as used by Gowthaman et el, Brouwer et al and Patel et al.
+This script uses Python 3.

 ## Cloning the repository
 Install git: https://git-scm.com/